andrewdavidmackenzie/flow/docs/running/running.md

 ## Running Flows

 In order to run a flow, it must first be compiled.
-Then a "flow runner" (such as `flowr`can be used to run the compiled flow manifest).
+Then a "flow runner" (such as `flowr`) can be used to run the compiled flow manifest.

 For convenience, `flowc`, the flow compiler, compiles the flow, then uses `flowr` to run it for you (unless you specify otherwise).
 So that is the easiest way to run a flow and is used below.